 Course Overload.
 Students who by special permission of the Executive Committee of the Faculty are taking more than 19 hours of course work in a given semester must pay an overload fee for credit hours above 19.

 Part-time (fewer than 12 hours) and Special Students (normally no more than 7 hours) pay a per-credit-hour fee for courses taken at the College.
 See the descriptions in the Academic Program section.
 Students carrying at least 12 hours each semester are considered full-time.

 The Late Enrollment Fee is assessed when a student fails to matriculate on the day scheduled.
 This fee may be excused by the Registrar if the reason for late matriculation is beyond the student's control and the student has contacted the Registrar's Office about this matter before the end of the day on which matriculation is being held.

 The Graduation Fee is payable by January 1 of the senior year to cover the cost of the diploma and cap and gown for Commencement functions.

 The Late Payment Fee is assessed if an account is not paid by the due date.
 (See below under Payment of Fees.)

 Study Abroad Fee.
-All students going abroad are assessed a fee for mandatory health insurance and an administrative fee per semester.
+All students going abroad are assessed an administrative fee per semester.

 Cooperative Programs Fee.
 All students participating in these programs are assessed an administrative fee per semester.